zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 ## Tips and tricks

--   Use the ResourceMenu blade to get started building your resource manage experience
--   Screen resolution - If screen resolution is less than 700px, set left aligned = false.
+-   Screen resolution - If screen resolution is less than 700px, set left aligned = false

 ## Related documentation